-Niches and wall panels are object types that are present in the standard library but which cannot be imported to the program.
+Niches and wall panels are object types that are present in the standard library but which cannot be imported to the app.

 You can customize niches and wall panels in the Elevation view.
 This is described at the end of this section.
 (Pro edition only)

-Niches and wall panels have similar properties in the program, therefore both of them will be called an "object" in this section unless we need to describe the difference between them.
+Niches and wall panels have similar properties in the app, therefore both of them will be called an "object" in this section unless we need to describe the difference between them.

 Niches and wall panels can be attached to walls with only one side.
 You can also attach these objects to roof segments.

 Operations common for all object types are discussed in the Basics section.
 This includes:

 The Properties of Objects in 2D section explains how to apply a stroke, fill or pattern to an object using the 2D Properties tab of the Inspector.